 Thursday, 15th of January 2015—The Duchess of Cambridge (Kate Middleton) attended her first official public engagement of the year.
 She officially named The Clore Art Room at Barlby Primary School, in Ladbroke Grove, West London.

 As you may recall, the Duchess is Patron of the The Art Room charity.

 The Art Room is a charity aimed at 5 – 16 year olds who are experiencing emotional and behavioural difficulties.
 There are currently eight Art Rooms in schools in Oxfordshire, London and Edinburgh offering art as therapy to increase children’s self-esteem, self-confidence and independence.The Art Room

-Kate was scheduled to attend the official opening of the Art Room back in October, but was unable to attend due to her severe morning sickness.
+Kate was supposed to attend the official opening of the Art Room in October 2014.
+Unfortunately, she had to cancel due to her extreme morning sickness condition, Hyperemesis Gravidarum.

-During her visit today, HRH met with students from Barlby Primary School and nearby Oxford Gardens Primary School.
-She spoke with students who attend The Art Room facility at Barlby.
+During her visit, Kate met with students from the school and another nearby primary and spoke with students who attend The Clore Art Room facility.

-Kate wore a navy blue dress today by Madderson London, a luxury British womenswear and maternity wear label.
+The Duchess wore a navy blue dress by Madderson London, a luxury British womenswear and maternity wear label.

 Channel the big 1960s trend of the season in the Naomi shift.
 The navy wool comes from Hainsworth, a heritage British mill that clothed the soldiers in the Battle of Waterloo.
 The designer has trimmed it with French tweed to transform a simple silhouette into something special.
 Add heels or this season’s knee-high boots.
 Fully lined.

-Kate added a little bling to her outfit by wearing her Cartier Ballon Bleu watch and her Sapphire & diamond earrings (thought to be adapted from a pair worn by Princess Diana).
+Kate added a little bling to her outfit by wearing her Cartier Ballon Bleu watch and her Sapphire & diamond earrings (thought to be adapted from a pair owned by Princess Diana).